 Please bear in mind that you will also need a server to store your databases.
-You will find here instructions to set up that server.
+You will find here the instructions to set up that server.
+See also this video for further information.

 15.1 Create a Database

 If you do not have any previously database, you will need to create one.
 To do it, just follow the menu 'Database/Create Database':